Random walks in the quarter plane, discrete harmonic functions and conformal mappings: Introduction

 A last and new approach consists in showing that the generating function of the values taken by the harmonic functions satisfies some functional equation, and in solving the latter.
 While the functional equation is easily obtained (it turns out to be a rewriting of the Dirichlet problem of point \ref{possibilit-discrete-laplacian}), its resolution will be more arduous!

-We now briefly present approach \ref{possibility-functional-equation} in the one-dimensional case.
-Let $X = (X(n))_{n\in{\bf Z}_+}$ be a random walk on ${\bf Z}_+$, with jumps $\{p_{-1},p_{1}\}$ to the two nearest neighbors, and killed at the boundary of ${\bf Z}_+$ (the boundary is here simply the origin $\{0\}$).
-Let $f$ be a harmonic function for this process.
-We have $f(0)=0$ and, for any $i_0\geq 1$,
+We now briefly present the approach of point \ref{possibility-functional-equation} in the one-dimensional case.
+Introduce $X = (X(n))_{n\in{\bf Z}_+}$ a random walk on ${\bf Z}_+$, with jumps $\{p_{-1},p_{1}\}$ to the two nearest neighbors, and killed at the boundary of ${\bf Z}_+$ (here the boundary is simply the origin $\{0\}$), see Figure~\ref{fig:dim1}. \unitlength=0.6cm

+Let $f$ be a discrete harmonic function for this process.
+We have $f(0)=0$ and for $i_0\geq 1$, the recurrence relation

 Let $H(x) =\sum_{i_0\geq 1}f(i_0)x^{i_0-1}$.
 Multiplying \eqref{eq:one-dimensional-harmonicity} by $x^{i_0-1}$ and summing w.r.t.\ $i_0\geq 1$ yields